Phone PBX & VOIP (SIP)

-For Business with PBX there is many ways to switch to the new age.
+For Business with or oven without a PBX there is many ways to switch to the new age.

 The best is to keep with the system that works.